GeyserMC/GeyserWebsite/wiki/geyser/getting-started-with-the-api.md

 }
 ```

-Make sure say the plugin (soft)depends on floodgate, otherwise paper won't give your plugin access to the classes
+When you writing paper plugins, make sure say the plugin (soft)depends on floodgate, otherwise paper won't give your plugin access to the classes.

 **plugin.yml**
 ```yml